LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Result

 \section{Result}

-We apply these pre-trained models to classify the transformed images from light curves and list the accuracies in Table \ref{resultcata}.
-We use different GPUs to complete the calculation.
-The small models (SqueezeNet and GoogLeNet) are trained with NVIDIA RTX3050, and the other models are trained with NVIDIA RTX3090.
-All algorithms are trained with a $5\%$ hold-out validation.
+We applied the pre-trained models to classify the transformed images derived from light curves, and the resulting accuracies are summarized in Table~\ref{resultcata}.
+The MoE model was trained using Muxi, a GPU developed in China by MetaX Tech\footnote{\url{https://www.metax-tech.com/}}, while the other models were trained on NVIDIA RTX3090 GPUs.
+All transfer learning architectures were evaluated using a 5\% hold-out validation set.